MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Introduction

 Neuroscientific research \cite{brungart2007cocktail,kidd2005advantage,best2008object} has shown that humans can enhance their selective auditory attention over time when concentrating on a specific sound source.
 This improvement is facilitated by the integration of multiple sensory and cognitive cues, including vocal characteristics, visual context, spatial localization, and contextual comprehension \cite{ward2017enhanced,kidd2005advantage,dingemanse2019important}.
 A fundamental neural mechanism supporting this process is working memory \cite{Brewer19,awh2006interactions}, which plays a crucial role in maintaining and updating the current focus of attention.

-Inspired by the human ability to sustain selective auditory attention, we propose a novel framework, MeMo \footnote{Code and demo: \url{https://mrjunjieli.github.io/demo_page/MeMo/index.html}}, which achieves \textit{Attentional Momentum} through the use of \textit{Adaptive Memory Banks}.
+Motivated by the human ability to sustain selective auditory attention, we propose \textit{\textbf{MeMo}}, a novel framework that achieves \textit{\textbf{Attentional Momentum}} through the use of \textit{\textbf{Adaptive Memory Banks}}.
 Attentional momentum refers to the system's capacity to maintain consistent focus on the target speaker over time, even when explicit reference information is unavailable.
-This ability closely mirrors the human phenomenon of `look once to hear,' where a single glance at visual cue can anchor a sustained auditory focus, enabling enhanced speech extraction even in the absence of continuous visual inputs \cite{look_once_to_hear}.
-The memory banks serve as repositories for storing the model’s target attention, enabling continuity in speaker extraction.
+This ability closely mirrors the human phenomenon of \textit{look once to hear}, where a single glance at visual cue can anchor a sustained auditory focus, enabling enhanced speech extraction despite intermittent visual inputs \cite{look_once_to_hear}.
+The adaptive memory banks serve as repositories for storing the model’s target attention, enabling continuity in speaker extraction.
 This functionality allows MeMo to emulate the human-like ability to effectively track a target speaker, even from limited visual information or after just a single observation.

 MeMo is not tied to a specific model, instead it represents a generalizable concept that can be integrated into various model architectures.
 In this paper, we apply MeMo to the real-time single-channel target speaker extraction problem, where only voice characteristics and contextual information are available to compensate for missing visual cues, thereby reinforcing the TSE process.
-To achieve this, we design two types of memory banks: a speaker bank and a contextual bank.
+To achieve this, we design two types of memory banks: a \textit{\textbf{speaker bank}} and a \textit{\textbf{contextual bank}}.
 At the beginning of a conversation, these banks are empty, requiring visual cues to initialize the extraction process.
 Over time, speaker identity and contextual features are dynamically extracted from historically extracted speech which we refer to as self-enrollment speech, ensuring continuous adaptation and improved performance, as shown in Fig. \ref{fig:self}.

 The contributions of this paper are summarized as follows: